 The Mark V by Weatherby is designed to conquer the most extreme weather deer season can throw at you.
 Right from the start, you'll notice the composite stock with a gel coat finish is comfortable for carrying and maintaining a steady grip in poor conditions.
 Weatherby also specifically designed this left-handed rifle with a 54-degree bolt lift, letting you reload fast while keeping your eyes on the target.
 Available in .257 Weatherby Magnum, .300 Weatherby Magnum or .30-378 Weatherby Magnum, the Mark V is ready to take down the biggest buck around.

 Right out of the box, the Ruger American Rifle is ready to go to work for you.
 Simply adjust the "Marksman Trigger" to your optimal setting, mount your preferred scoped on top of the already-drilled-and-tapped receiver and you're ready to sight it in.

 For a fully customizable deer hunting rifle without a crazy price tag, the Dimension by Thompson/Center is king.
-Its lightweight composite stock weighs only seven pounds and is fully protected with an AMORSOFT coating, which not only helps with durability but also with grip.
+Its lightweight composite stock weighs only seven pounds.
+It is fully protected with an AMORSOFT coating, which helps with durability and grip.